pyodide/pyodide/docs/development/meta-yaml.md

 - package (default): A normal Python package, built to a wheel file.
 - static_library: A static library.
 - shared_library: A shared library.
-- cpython_module: A CPython stdlib extension module.
-  This is used for unvendoring CPython modules, and should not be used for other purposes.

 If you are building ordinary Python package, you don't need to set this key.
 But if you are building a static or shared library,